-approach Hayman's (1954) graphical and numerical diallel analysis provides information on several valuable aspects the genetic make up of a quantitative character such as the of of degree average of additive - dominance model, adequacy of preponderance involved in the action of genes, dominance lines. parental recessive genes among the and dominant symmetrical or asymmetrical distribution of genes with positive and negative effects on the attribute, etc.
+Hayman's (1954) graphical and numerical approach to diallel analysis provides information on several valuable aspects of the genetic make up of a quantitative character such as the adequacy of additive ~ dominance model, average degree of dominance involved in the action of genes, preponderance of dominant recessive genes among and the parental lines. symmetrical or asymmetrical distribution of genes with positive and negative effects on the attribute, etc.